EGT-Ukraine/protobuf-generator/README.md

 To play with this you could run the [Nexus Docker Image](https://hub.docker.com/r/sonatype/nexus/) and start it locally.

-Makefile has two options:
+Makefile options:
-  - `build` - will just build the lib by *.proto and store it by the mounted path `/some/path/to/proto/build/java/`
+  - `build-java` - will just build the Java lib by *.proto and store it by the mounted path `/some/path/to/proto/build/java/`
+  - `build-go` - will build the Golang's *.pb.go and store it by the mounted path `/some/path/to/proto/build/go/`
-  - `deploy` - store a built lib to the Nexus Repository
+  - `deploy-java` - store a built Java library to the Nexus Repository

-To use the options you should just add `make build` or `make deploy` in the end of the command line:
+To use the options you should just add `make build-java` or `make build-go` or `make deploy-java` in the end of the command line:
 ```
 docker run --rm \
     ...
-    egtukraine/protobuf-generator make build
+    egtukraine/protobuf-generator make build-java
 ```

 or